adamokasha/algorithms-data-structures/algorithms/quick-sort/quick-sort.md

 - First, for simplification, set the default parameters to be able to invoke the function by only passing an array as a parameter.
 These will be `left = 0` and `right = arr.length - 1` on the first call.
 - Short circuit: If array has less than two items, then it’s either empty or a single element array and both are always sorted.
 Simply return the array.
 - Invoke partition for the segment of the array.
 This will partition the segment and return an `index` to partition both halves of that segment further.
 - If left is less than `index-1` that means there exists a smaller segment of the array that the partition function has not sorted.
-Call partition on the left side.
+Call quickSort (recursively) on the left side.
 - If right is greater than `index`, there exists a smaller segment of the array that the partition function has not sorted.
-Call partition on the right side.
+Call quickSort (recursively) on the right side.
 - Return the array.

 #### Code